NextFTC/NextFTC-Docs-v1/index.md

 features:
     - title: Easy to use
-      details: NextFTC doesn't require you to write commands as classes, like you do in FTCLib.
+      details: NextFTC offers numerous built-in commands so you don't need to write everything yourself like you do with FTCLib.
+Examples include running a motor to a position using a custom PID controller, following a path, or driving during TeleOp.
-    - title: Gamepad bindings
+    - title: Gamepad Integration
-      details: Easy to bind commands to gamepad buttons.
+      details: "NextFTC has complex gamepad integration, including:<ul style='list-style:inherit;padding-inline-start:2rem'><li>Bindings commands to buttons</li><li>Rising and falling edge detection</li><li>Automatic gamepad polling</li><li>Joystick curving</li></ul>"
     - title: Subsystems
       details: Subsystems help you organize your code and prevent conflicts by ensuring that no two commands using the same subsystem run simultaneously.
     - title: Commands
       details: Commands are units of code that can be executed.
 They consist of several steps and can be grouped into command groups, allowing them to run sequentially or simultaneously.
-    - title: Built-In Commands
-      details: You almost never need to write your own commands, as dozens of pre-built commands are available.
-Examples include running a motor to a position using a custom PID controller, following a path, or driving during TeleOp.
     - title: PedroPathing
-      details: NextFTC integrates with [PedroPathing](https://pedropathing.com), an autonomous pathing library.
+      details: NextFTC integrates with <a style="text-decoration:underline;color:var(--vp-c-brand-1)" target="_blank" href="https://pedropathing.com">PedroPathing</a>, an autonomous pathing library.
 Compared to Roadrunner, PedroPathing is faster, smoother, and easier to tune.
+    - title: Welcoming Community
+      details: "NextFTC has a welcoming support Discord server where you can ask questions or chat with the community. <br> Join the <a style='text-decoration:underline;color:var(--vp-c-brand-1)' target='_blank' href='https://discord.gg/PjP9Ze6fkX'>NextFTC Discord</a>!"
 ---

 ## A note on these docs